-Kintsugi has a long history which dates back to the 15th century.
+Kintsugi has a long history which dates back to the 15th century by some accounts.
 One theory states that the Japanese shogun Ashikaga Yoshimasa, the 8th shogun of Ashikaga shogunate, sent a damaged tea bowl back to China for repair.
 It was sent back with ugly metal staples.
 Since it didn’t look that good, the shogun thought of a better way to repair the broken thing.
-His craftsmen looked for an aesthetic means to put the pottery back by using lacquer mixed with gold.
+His craftsmen looked for an aesthetic way to put the pottery back together by using lacquer mixed with gold.

-This technique left a beautiful gold joint that said so much about its history.
+This technique left a beautiful gold joint line that said so much about the objects history, displaying the scars instead of hiding them.
 This technique became rapidly popular.
 Many collectors felt so enamored by this new technique that they even purposefully smashed valuable pottery in order to repair it by using kintsugi!
 Ceramics became more exquisite after every repair.

 Gluing back a broken pottery item highly depends on its condition.
 This is the reason why the technique took on many different styles.
 If all pieces of the ware are present, they can be simply glued back together with thin seams of gold.
 If part of the object was lost, it is important to replace it.
 This is done by filling the space with gold or urushi lacquer so that it takes the shape of the missing space.